khamidou/khamidou.github.io/_drafts/sales-page-teardown-workshop.markdown

 <img src="/images/workshop_teardown/2.png" class="img-responsive" />
 <img src="/images/workshop_teardown/3.png" class="img-responsive" />

 What's happening here?
-Two things: <u>making the reader realize she has a problem</u> and <u>selling her on a solution</u>.
+Two things: <a href="#problems">making readers realize they have a problem</a> and <a href="#selling">selling them on a solution</a>.

-### Making people realize they have a problem
+<h3 id="problems">Making readers realize they have a problem</h3>

 The writer starts with a long paragraph about the difficulties of freelancing.
 He has a deep understanding of his audience it shows: he manages to articulate what makes freelancing hard --- mainly, having to run a business while all you want to do is code/design.

-It brought me back to when I started doing it in college: I was inexperienced, with no idea of whatsoever of how to get clients and what's a sales pipeline.
-Typical issues for a beginning freelancer I guess.

-The next paragraph is really smart because it's not asking for a sale right away.
-Instead the author paints us the idyllic picture of a life without having to look for leads.
+The following paragraph is really smart because it's not asking for a sale right away.
+Instead the author paints us the picture of a life without having to look for leads.
 How great would it be?

-You see, one problem people have is they tend to forget about their pains.
+When writing a sales page, you have to keep in mind that people in general tend to forget about their pains.
 We get numb.
-We lose the sense of urgency.
-By presenting how life would be otherwise it's reminding us how it's a PITA.

-when it shows the solution, it feels like a god send -> he's had the time to build rapport
+That's why you need to present an alternative.

-### Selling them on a solution
+<h3 id="selling">Selling them on a solution</h3>

 After another paragraph showing how great life would be without having to look for leads, the writer introduces its service.
 This paragraph, is really, really well written.
 Look at it: